gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 Most of the above is about just making sure your app works on devices that don't support `highp`.

-Another reason to use care about these feature is speed.
+Another reason to care about these features is speed.
 Even though you can use `highp` on most relatively modern smartphones, `mediump` will run faster.
 Note again, this is only true if the device actually supports lower precision `mediump`.
 If the device chose to use the